foxssake/vest/docs/user-guide/running-from-cli.md

 :   Specify the output file for saving the test report.
 The report will be
     printed to STDOUT if not specified.

+`--only`
+:   Only run marked tests.
+If no tests are marked, no tests will be ran.
+See
+    [Running tests selectively].

+`--no-only`
+:   Ignore `only` flags and run all tests.
+See [Running tests selectively].

 `--vest-host`
 :   *Internal only*.
 Specifies the host to connect to for sending test results.